-By hearing, studying, and living this great gift of His Word, incarnated in Yeshua, we His people are enabled to grow in knowledge and love of our Bridegroom-King.
+By hearing, studying, and living this great gift of His Word we, His people, are enabled to grow in knowledge and love of our Bridegroom-King.
 At the same time, we are enabled to grow in all the Kingdom potential our Father has planted within us.

 THE HARVEST – HaKatzir

 The connection between Pesach and Shavuot is also marked with the beginning and end of the wheat harvest.
 The ingathering of the whole harvest was a vital, busy time as the crop would provide a staple food for the nation, the lack of which would mean famine.